Areas of focus

 Approximately 50% of patients diagnosed with cirrhosis will go on to develop ascites, with 25% of those developing Spontaneous Bacterial Peritonitis (SBP), a serious complication and cause of death for cirrhosis patients.

-For diagnosis, ascitic fluid is sent to the central hospital microbiology laboratory to confirm infection and to assess the susceptibility of the infection to different antibiotics.
-This typically takes >4 days to be completed.
+For diagnosis, ascitic fluid is sent to the central hospital microbiology laboratory to confirm infection.
+This typically takes >24-hours to be completed.

-MicroBioSensor is developing an in-clinic test that rapidly (<5 hours) confirms SBP and provides antibiotic sensitivity information for the infection for all front-line antibiotics.
+MicroBioSensor is developing an in-clinic test that confirms SBP in seconds.

 Urinary Tract Infections